FabricMC/fabric-docs/develop/items/item-models.md

 }
 ```

-Contains all the elements of the model, which can only be cubic.
+Contains all elements of a model, which can only be cubic.
 If both `parent` and `elements` tags are set, this file's `elements` tag overrides the parent's one.

 <!-- #endregion elements -->